serokell/blog-posts/Introduction to Free Monads/article.md

         if cond /= 0 then pure t else pure f
 ```

-Here we define the semantics of the branching -- for the sake of not complicating the example, we interpret `0` as false, and non-zero as true.
+Here we define the semantics of the branching -- for the sake of not complicating the example, we interpret `0` as false and non-zero as true.

-When we try modifying the pretty printer, we run into a bit of a problem.
+When we try modifying the pretty printer, we run into a problem.
 Since our branching operation introduces a bit of non-determinism into the computation, our approach with `WriterT (State Int)` doesn't work anymore.
 One could fix it by explicitly adding some kind of non-determinism transformer on top of this, like `ListT` or `LogicT`, but let us instead write the pretty-printer directly.